Find out about the EAL students we support and how they are supported.

 - learning to read and write English

-- continuing their learning across the curriculum through English at the same time as they learn English
+- learning through English at the same time as they learn English

-Interpreters are used ensuring that students and their parents/carers receive essential information and to allow dialogue between all those involved in the students’ education and wellbeing.
+Interpreters ensure students and their parents/carers receive essential information.
+Interpreters support dialogue between all those involved in the student’s education and wellbeing.